 The benefits of a single module approach don’t stop at installation and procurement.
 It’s essential in today’s modern rail environment that service and maintenance times are kept to a minimum, optimising vehicle operational time and profit.
 Having only one module that can simply be replaced as a whole unit (rather than individual parts) is tremendously beneficial in terms of service and maintenance.
 Due to its plug and play qualities, the system can quickly be decommissioned, serviced, repaired and re-commissioned with ease, resulting in less downtime.

-Article contributed by Dave Walker, market development manager for Rail, Automation Group, Parker Hannifin Corporation.
+Article contributed by Dave Walker, market development manager, Rail, Motion Systems Group, Parker Hannifin Corporation.